The Story of Israel

 The book begins with unusual imagery.
 As depicted in Genesis, before creation God’s spirit hovers over a body of water, “the deep” as some translations say.
 Does this mean that the universe was filled with water before God began to create?
 Genesis never says God created the water; it seems to already exist when He begins his mighty work with the creation of light.
 Where did the water come from?
 These natural questions lead us to think that this must be figurative language.

 In ancient times, the sea was considered a fearful, uncontrollable force.
 In creation stories around the world, the sea represented primordial chaos before a creator brought everything into order.
 Similar imagery is found in Egyptian, Babylonian, Greek, Roman, Asian, and Native American creation stories.
 In all these accounts, the sea of chaos exists before a deity begins to create the world.
 So the image of God hovering over the waters would not be surprising to ancient readers.

-The Bible teaches that “All things were made by him; and without him was not any thing made that was made” (John 1:3), but Genesis depicts the waters as already existing, which would be contradictory if taken literally but makes sense if we understand this to be figurative speech.
+The Bible teaches that “All things were made by him; and without him was not any thing made that was made” (John 1:3), but Genesis depicts the waters as already existing, which would be contradictory if taken literally, but the idea makes sense if we understand this to be figurative speech.